bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 In this part, we will:

 - Update getRestaurants service method to take params
-- Make calls to get cities and restaurants on input change events

 ## Exercise: Update getRestaurants method to take params

 ### The Problem

-We want to modify our `getRestaurants` method to take two string parameters, one for city, and one for state.
-Update the __src/app/restaurant/restaurant.service.ts__ file to make this change, and update the __src/app/restaurant/restaurant.component.ts__ file to call the method with params "IL","Chicago".
+Now that we are able to capture a user's state and city preferences, we want to only return restaurants in the selected city.
+Modify the `getRestaurants` method in the __src/app/restaurant/restaurant.service.ts__ file to take two string parameters, one for city, and one for state.

 ### What You Need to Know

-- how to use HttpParams (you learned this in the section above! ✔️)
+- how to use HttpParams (you learned this in the previous section! ✔️)

 ### To Verify Your Solution is Correct